Mastabat al-Fir'aun: Discovery

 The Mastabat al-Fir’aun was described for the first time by John Perring in the middle of the 19th century.
 Karl Richard Lepsius also sought out the tomb, but he did not carry out any close investigation.
 The first investigation of the subterranean parts of the structure was carried out by Auguste Mariette in 1858.
-A proper excavation of the whole tomb complex was first undertaken by Gustave Jéquier in 1924/5.
-He was also the first to be assign the structure to Shepseskaf, as a result of the discovery of a fragment of a stele.
+A proper excavation of the whole tomb complex was first undertaken by Gustave Jéquier in 1924 or 1925.
+He was also the first to assign the structure to Shepseskaf, as a result of the discovery of a fragment of a stele.
 Before this, the tomb had erroneously been assigned to Unas, the last ruler of the Fifth Dynasty.

 Description

 Mastaba

 The mastaba is 99.6 metres long and 74.4 metres wide.
-It is about 18 metres high and the sides have an incline of about 70°.
+It is around 18 metres high and the sides have an incline of about 70°.
 For the core structure, the same red sandstone was used as in the nearby Red Pyramid of Sneferu.
 Only very sparse traces of the outer cladding remain today, but from these it can be concluded that the lowest layer was clad in pink granite and all other layers were clad in Tura limestone.
-It is readily apparent that the structure consists of two levels.
-In this respect, the Mastabat al-Fir’aun was modelled on the stepped mastabas of the early dynastic kings in north Saqqara.